 It is equally as important that external parties involved in study start-up are notified of your timeline goals and deadlines.
 When you send budget and contract edits to the sponsor, be clear about your goals.
 Sponsors and CROs appreciate a sense of urgency, and this can help to ensure your edits are reviewed quickly.
 Vendors need you to communicate your deadlines as well—they will not know your timeline goals unless you tell them!

-3. Get to know the sponsors and CROs that you work with frequently.
+3. Get to know the sponsors and CROs you work with frequently.

 Most sponsors and CROs are fairly consistent in their processes, and the items that they approve or do not approve tend to be relatively standardized.
 After a couple rounds of negotiation, reference previous budgets or contracts with the same sponsor.
 If certain items were never approved in the past, do not spend months trying to negotiate them.
 Additionally, if a CRO has a specific sponsor escalation process, have your documentation and other information required for the escalation ready when you first send the budget or contract to the CRO.

-5. Make sure everyone in study start-up is fully trained and understands their role.
+4. Make sure everyone involved in the study start-up process is fully trained and understands their role.

 Make sure the clinical team understands key administrative activities tied to start-up.
 While they are not usually responsible for these activities, they may need to sign-off on certain documents or may be consulted during document development.
 It is important for the study team staff to know what they are signing off on and why it is important for them to review the document quickly.